tobyhs/redisflagd/README.md

 ## Building a container image

-To build a container image, you need Docker and a Java development kit (version 17 or greater) installed.
+To build a container image, you need Docker and a Java development kit (version 21) installed.
 Run:
 ```sh
 ./gradlew dockerBuildNative
 ```